nycu-caslab/AAML2025/_sources/project/final_project.md

 ## Submission
 ----
+- **Deadline: 2025/12/24 10:00**
+    - Your last commit will be considered as your submission time.
+    - Fill in your repo link and your presentation slides link to the spreadsheet before the deadline.

 - Please fork the repo and push your work to it.
     - If you use a custom model architecture, you **MUST** follow these steps:
         1. Explicitly state in README.md that you are using a custom model.
         2. Upload your modified `.tflite` file and the converted `.h` file under `src/wav2letter/model`.
         3. Also upload your training/modification scripts (if any) in the repo for verification.

-- **Fill in your repo link and your presentation slides link to the spreadsheet before the deadline.**

 - Grading workflow will be:
     1. Clone your repo.